learn-co-curriculum/dsc-cities-try-experience/p_3_data_types_lab.md

 ***

 Now that you understand how to use the `type()` function and check the type of data you are working with, you can use this data to create a **compound data type**: a **list**.

+## Enroll Now!
+If you are intrigued be data and the tools used to manipulate, analyze, and visualize data, the Data Science Boot Camp at Flatiron School could be for you!
+Click <a href="">HERE</a> to enroll now.

+If you would like to  learn more about the Data Science Bootcamp at Flatiron School, click <a href="">HERE</a> to learn more.